 It has a deep significance in the past and in today’s world also.
 As this day is dedicated towards the Gurus, people irrespective of caste etc offer their prayers to their gurus thanking them for the knowledge they have provided to the learner.

-Last year Guru Purnima was celebrated on Sunday, 5th July 2020.
+Last year Guru Purnima will be celebrated on Saturday, 24th July 2021

 How People Celebrate Guru Purnima?

 Over the years, the way Guru Purnima is celebrated has changed a lot and it is quite common because of the fact that, now the whole world is different and the concept of ardent ‘Chella’ (Learner) has changed a lot.
 In earlier times people used to host a special prayer for their Gurus and in those prayers they used to recite the greatness and the nobleness of their gurus.
 That practice is still followed but not in the same manner.
 Guru can be any one who is teaching someone something.

 Even parents are the gurus as they are the best preacher to the child.
 But it is said that a Guru is the one who acts as the link between the god and the human soul.
 And having Guru in your life is a must have thing.
 Guru is the one who guides the person on the way of peace and knowledge and finally to the god.
 On the other hand due to the globalization scenarios and the way people celebrate this day have changed a lot.

 Children’s may not be seen touching the feet of their teachers or trainer but still the respect for Gurus or their teachers still lies in the heart of children.
 In various schools and colleges special events are organized to celebrate this day.
 In typical schools like Ashram, the scene is totally different.
 There, children recite prayer sand offers their services to the teachers there.